sroeschus/sroeschus.github.io/content/about/index.md

 ## Bio

-Stefan Roesch is a Linux kernel developer with more than 20 years experience as a software developer.
+Stefan Roesch is a Database kernel and Linux kernel developer with more than 20 years experience as a software developer.
 The current work is focused on storage, io-uring and the memory layer of the Linux kernel.
 The projects link at the top of the page contains more detailed information and also includes link to patches that have been submitted upstream.

 [:(fab fa-github fa-fw):](https://github.com/sroeschus)
 [:(fab fa-linkedin fa-fw):](https://linkedin.com/in/stefan-roesch-65a749)